Anastasios Christomanos: Chemistry in Greece

-His contemporary in Greece was famous physicist Timoleon Argyropoulos.
+His contemporary in Greece was physicist Timoleon Argyropoulos.
 Anastasios Christomanos returned to Greece in 1862.
 He taught physics at the National School of Athens.
 The institution lacked the proper chemistry facilities.
 His predecessors were Xaver Landerer and Alexander Venizelos.
 By the year 1863, he became a lecturer at the University.
 He founded a small chemistry laboratory in the basement of the university at his own expense.
 It was the first of its kind in Greece.
 He was the first Greek chemist to construct and implement Greek nomenclature for chemical processes and chemical compounds namely the new elements and procedures discovered by his academic professors and colleagues in Germany and other parts of the world.

 In 1864, he published a book on analytical chemistry in Greece that was the first of its kind.
 Around this period Russian chemist Dmitri Mendeleev was constructing the periodic table.
 Christomanos was actively aware of the new advancement in the field of chemistry all over the world.
 Anastasios formulated the high school curriculum for Greek schools to mirror the education of chemistry in Germany.
 He taught classes in inorganic and organic chemistry.
 He organized the equipment and physical chemistry education at the Hellenic Military Academy.
 By the year 1866, he used his knowledge of advanced spectroscopy to study the newly erupted volcano in Santorini.
 In 1866, he obtained a full professorship at the University of Athens.
 Christomanos married Athena Lindermayer.
 She was the daughter of prominent Bavarian doctor Otto Von Lindermayer and Catherine Prokopiou Venizelos.
-They had five children, including famous Greek playwright Konstantinos Christomanos and Doctor Antonios Christomanos.
+They had five children, including Greek playwright Konstantinos Christomanos and Doctor Antonios Christomanos.

 He was actively studying the chemical compounds in the Mines of Laurion.
 He discovered that the mineral Greenockite was present.
 By the 1870s the academic education of chemistry in Greece followed the German standard.
 Anastasios invited world-renowned German scientist Hans Max Jahn to teach in Athens.
 Jahn wanted to continue his research while teaching in Greece.
 He was the first chair of the chemistry department.
 After his third year, he resigned due to time constraints.
 He could not balance his research and the demands of the chemistry department.
 He continued his work in electrochemistry and other chemical processes.